jerekapyaho/eumemberdata/README.md

 Heroku saves the URL of the database into your app as the `HEROKU_DATABASE_BRONZE_URL` environment variable.
 The REST API app refers to this value.

+The database table create statements for SQLite should work as is for PostgreSQL.
+Use the `psql` command to create the tables.

+To populate the database after you have created the tables, you can import the CSV files using the psql
+\copy command, like so:

+    \copy city from 'city.csv' with csv header

+Execute a similar command for each CSV file city, country, membership, union_name.